chilts/mongodb-lock/README.md

 A really light-weight way to get distributed locks with a nice API if you're already using MongoDB.
 ## Synopsis ##

-Create a connection to your MongoDB database, and use it to create a queue object:
+Create a connection to your MongoDB database, and use it to create a lock object:

 ```js
 var mongodb = require('mongodb')